 The water method uses only water as the solvent to remove the caffeine, but depending on the process, the taste can vary from okay to great.
 The problem with water is that not only does it remove the caffeine, but it also removes other flavor elements in the coffee beans.
 One water process that reduces the problem is this.
-First a batch of green beans are soaked in water, removing some of the caffeine and some of flavor elements, these are the sacrificial beans because they are then tossed after they have been soaked.
+First, a batch of green beans are soaked in water, removing some of the caffeine and some of the flavor elements, these are the sacrificial beans because they are then tossed after they have been soaked.

 The liquid they were in is the important part; it is filtered through activated charcoal that has been pretreated with a carbohydrate and this charcoal is used to remove the caffeine, leaving behind the other coffee particles.
 The liquid is now the water that another batch of green beans is placed into, and because the water is already saturated with flavor elements, mostly the caffeine is removed and not the flavor.

-This process is repeated, filtering out the caffeine from the water and recirculating it through the beans, until the desired levels are reached.
+This process is repeated, filtering out the caffeine from the water and recirculating it through the beans until the desired levels are reached.
 The beans are then rinsed and dried.
-The water process is considered all natural, but it can only remove 94% to 96% of the caffeine.
+The water process is considered all-natural, but it can only remove 94% to 96% of the caffeine.
 The Swiss Water(R) Process, a special patented water process, was developed to remove up to 99.9% of the caffeine while still retaining the coffee’s flavors.

 Low Caffeine or No Caffeine Plants

 Lastly, scientists and plant breeders are working on developing a coffee plant that does not contain caffeine or has lower amounts of caffeine.
 One of 2008’s “most interesting new species discovered by scientists” is the first known coffee plant that contains no caffeine.
 It is known as Charrier coffee and was discovered in Cameroon.
-They are hoping to use this new species to breed more naturally caffeine free coffees.
+They are hoping to use this new species to breed more naturally caffeine-free coffees.

 There are currently a few other coffee plants that are low in caffeine, but none of these have met the taste standards that consumers demand.
-Other scientists are going down the genetic engineering road and have discovered the enzymes that are involved in the caffeine making process.
-Currently their genetically modified coffee plants have 70% less caffeine.
+Other scientists are going down the genetic engineering road and have discovered the enzymes that are involved in the caffeine-making process.
+Currently, their genetically modified coffee plants have 70% less caffeine.